sambit77/spring-cache-demo/README.md

 - Explore the code to see how caching annotations are used.
 - Try hitting endpoints multiple times to observe the caching behavior.
 - The various endpoints for this application can be obtained using the provided Postman collection.
+- Explore the getWeatherByCityV2 API to get an understanding of redis entries.

 ## Contributing